garrandall/popular-music-data/tracks/cruel-summer-taylor-swift.md

 And it's new, the shape of your body
 It's blue, the feeling I've got
-And it's ooh, whoa oh
+And it's oh, whoa oh
 It's a cruel summer
 It's cool, that's what I tell 'em
 No rules in breakable heaven
-But ooh, whoa oh
+But oh, whoa oh
 It's a cruel summer
 With you